Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 Assume we want to complete $T$ on the right for $n=4$.
 Let $ m> 5$ and consider the maximal left $\La_{m,5}$-abutment $P(m-4)=M(1,5)$.
 By gluing

 and assuming $m$ is large enough, Lemma \ref{lemma:taun} gives

 Hence for $m=12$ we have the following picture of $\Gamma(\La_{12,5})$:

 where the encircled modules form a $(T, \tau_4^-(\hat{T})\oplus M(8,5),4)$-fractured subcategory $\cC$.
-Notice that the top row of the above Auslander-Reiten quiver has only pro\-jec\-tive-in\-jec\-tive modules and so is included automatically in $\cC$.
+Notice that the top row of the above Aus\-lan\-der--Rei\-ten quiver has only pro\-jec\-tive-in\-jec\-tive modules and so is included automatically in $\cC$.
 In this setup the modules $M(8,5)$, $M(9,4)$ and $M(10,3)$ are injective and hence we opt to glue at the one with the smallest height, that is the module $I(3)=M(10,3)$.
 Then the module

 corresponds to a slice of $KA_3$.
 Hence it is enough to show that we can complete this particular slice.
-After renumbering the vertices and by a similar computation as before we see that the gluing $KA_3 \glue[P(6)][I(3)] \La_{8,3}=\La_{8,3}$ gives the following Auslander-Reiten quiver
+After renumbering the vertices and by a similar computation as before we see that the gluing $KA_3 \glue[P(6)][I(3)] \La_{8,3}=\La_{8,3}$ gives the following Aus\-lan\-der--Rei\-ten quiver

 where again the encircled modules form a $4$-fractured subcategory.
 Here we see as before that the module $M(7,2)\oplus M(7,1)$ also corresponds to a slice of $KA_2$.
-After renumbering the vertices and computing as before we see that for the gluing $KA_2 \glue[P(4)][I(2)] \La_{5,2}$ we get the Auslander-Reiten quiver
+After renumbering the vertices and computing as before we see that for the gluing $KA_2 \glue[P(4)][I(2)] \La_{5,2}$ we get the Aus\-lan\-der--Rei\-ten quiver

 where now the encircled modules form a $4$-cluster tilting subcategory.
 As a consequence, the algebra

 admits a right $4$-cluster tilting subcategory. \end{example}

 \begin{proposition} Let $\{M(i_1,1),\dots, M(i_h,h)\}$ be a slice of $KA_h$ and $T=\bigoplus_{k=1}^h M(i_k,k)$.
 Then we can complete $T$ on the left and on the right. \end{proposition}